frodefi/membership/README.md

 Simple membership tool.
-First it will be angled towards yacht clubs.
 =======
+This is my first learning-Angular-project.

+First this memebership tool will be angled towards yacht clubs.